semihberkayozturk/Stock-Trading-News-Alert/README.md

 # Stock-Trading-News-Alert

-Stock Trading News Alert Project is a Python project which send stock news of given company with a Telegram bot.
+Stock Trading News Alert Project is a Python project which sends stock news of given company with a Telegram bot.

 You can check out this link in order to create a telegram bot.